lostPixels/plot-runner-agent/MIGRATION_GUIDE.md

 1. **Always Create Project First**: Never attempt to upload without an active project.

-2. **Upload All Layers Before Plotting**: Ensure project status is "ready" before plotting.
+2. **Upload SVG Before Plotting**: Ensure project status is "ready" before plotting.

-3. **Monitor Upload Progress**: Use status endpoint to track multi-layer uploads.
+3. **Monitor Upload Progress**: Use status endpoint to track SVG upload progress.

 4. **Sequential Layer Plotting**: Plot one layer at a time and wait for completion.